wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 {% endhighlight %}

 In this example, transaction 1 is serialized after transaction 2, as it overwrites data items after transaction 2 reads them.
-The complete order, however, differs from the serialization order, as transaction 2 completes before transaction 1.
+The completion order, however, differs from the serialization order, as transaction 2 completes before transaction 1.
+It is also not too difficult to find out that the serialization order is the order that transactions enter the first critical section.

+Another example showing false positives under parallel validation can be obtained by reversing the order of "Begin Commit" in the above example.
+Transaction 2 would fail validation, because transaction 1 will be in the committing transaction set.
+The non-empty intersection between transaction 2's read set and transaction 1's write set will cause transaction 2 to abort.